 For seniors worried about winter heating bills, HEAP can help

-For people with low or modest incomes – including many older adults – high energy prices are a frightening prospect as we head towards cold weather.
+For people with low or modest incomes – including many older adults and people with disabilities – high energy prices are a frightening prospect as we head towards cold weather.

 But help is available through the Home Energy Assistance Program (HEAP).
-HEAP is a federally funded program administered by the Ohio Development Services Agency's Office of Community Assistance.
+HEAP is a federally funded program administered by the Ohio Development Services Agency.
 It is designed to help eligible low-income Ohioans meet the high costs of home heating.

 How to apply

 Applications are available online and through a number of community organizations, including Community Action Agencies and Area Agencies on Aging (AAA).
-Council on Aging of Southwestern Ohio (COA) is the AAA for Butler, Clermont, Clinton, Hamilton and Warren counties.
-Applications may be submitted anytime from now through April 2014.
+Council on Aging (COA) is the AAA for Butler, Clermont, Clinton, Hamilton and Warren counties.
+Applications may be submitted any time from now through June 30, 2019.

-Understanding eligibility requirements and completing benefit applications can be challenging for many older adults.
-Council on Aging can provide information and assistance to seniors who wish to apply for the program.
-In-home help with HEAP applications may also available for older adults who are homebound and disabled.
-Last year, COA and area senior centers provided information or assistance with HEAP applications to more than 2,600 older and disabled adults in southwest Ohio.
+Understanding eligibility requirements and completing and submitting benefit applications can be challenging for many older adults – especially those who are homebound.
+Working with our community partners, Council on Aging provides information and assistance to older adults and people with disabilities who wish to apply for the program.
+In-home assistance is also available.
+Last year, COA and our community partners provided information or assistance with HEAP applications to almost 1,000 older and disabled adults in southwest Ohio.

 - Butler County: